 Transporting or trafficking drugs can constitute many crimes, including possession with the intent to distribute.
 However, it can also result in an additional charge under Va.
 Code 18.2-248.01 if it can be shown that the accused transported or was involved in the transportation of drugs into the Commonwealth of Virginia and accused had the intent to sell or distribute the drugs.
 This offense only applies if the drugs are of a certain quantity.

 Upon conviction, this offense carries a penalty of 5–to–40 years in prison and a fine of up to $1 million.
 Three years of this sentence is a mandatory minimum; therefore, the judge cannot suspend this time and 100 person of the time must be served.
 A second or subsequent conviction is punishable by a mandatory minimum term of imprisonment of 10 years.

-Choose an Experienced Criminal Defense Attorney If You Face Drug Distribution Charges
+Talk to an Experienced Fairfax Criminal Defense Attorney If You Face Drug Distribution Charges

 As with all narcotics cases, distribution and manufacturing cases can be complex and involve constitutional search and seizure issues, scientific and technical issues, and evidentiary issues regarding the chain of custody of the drugs There can also be witness credibility issues given that these cases often involve confidential informants who usually have long criminal records and are drug users or dealers themselves.

-If you've been arrested for a drug or narcotics in Fairfax County or Northern Virginia, contact Manikas Law, LLC.
+If you've been arrested for a drug or narcotics in Fairfax County or Northern Virginia, contact Manikas Law, LLC, experienced Fairfax Virginia drug distribution, transportation, and sale lawyers.
 We've handled hundreds of drug-related defenses, including misdemeanor and felony charges relating to the possession, possession with intent to distribute, distribution, and manufacture of illegal drugs and controlled substances.
 For a free consultation, contact our law office to learn what your options may be.